henki-robotics/robotics_essentials_ros2/0-setup/README.md

 </details>

+If one does not have Ubuntu natively installed on their machine, and they do not want to mess with a dual-boot or virtualized installation of Ubuntu, we provide complete installation steps on how to create your own custom [live-Ubuntu installation on an external USB stick](USB_stick_instructions.md).

 All the practical examples in this course are containerized with Docker, so no ROS 2 or Gazebo simulation installations are required!